City-of-Helsinki/linkedevents/README.md

 The last steps are needed if you wish to use location, address or event data from the Helsinki metropolitan region, or if you wish to run the Helsinki UI (https://linkedevents.hel.fi) from https://github.com/City-of-Helsinki/linkedevents-ui.
 Currently, the UI is specific to Helsinki and requires the general Finnish ontology as well as additional Helsinki specific audiences and keywords to be present, though its code should be easily adaptable to your own city if you have an OAuth2 authentication server present.

+The commands below are documented in more detail in [linked-events-importers.md](./linked-events-importers.md#linked-events-importers-and-commands).

 ```bash
 cd $INSTALL_BASE/linkedevents
 # Import general Finnish ontology (used by Helsinki UI and Helsinki events)